 When I mentioned to a few work colleagues that I was looking forward to visiting Seven Sisters, I got the strangest of looks.
 Of course, they all assumed I was going to Seven Sisters in north London… not realising there is also a Seven Sisters Country Park in the Sussex Heritage Coast, which is part of the South Downs National Park.

 I love being near the sea… it has an instant calming effect on me, it brings back wonderful memories of my past travels, and the soothing sounds of the waves crashing against the shoreline give me an instant recharging boost.
 We’re close to Brighton, and often travel down there when the mood takes us, but it can be extremely busy, especially during warm weather.

-Not so far from Hove and Eastbourne, Seven Sisters is made up of 280 hectares of chalk cliffs, meandering river valley and open chalk grassland – and is also working farm.
+Not so far from Hove and Eastbourne, Seven Sisters Country Park is made up of 280 hectares of chalk cliffs, meandering river valley and open chalk grassland – and is also working farm.
 Once we parked up in one of the two car parks (which was a feat in itself as it was super busy) we found a natural trail that snaked alongside the Cuckmere river.

 Once we reached Cuckmere Haven, a pebble beach that is very quiet, we were blown away by the view of the Seven Sisters Cliffs.
 We set up a large blanket and some snacks and spent a good while walking along the shoreline marvelling at the natural wonder before us.
-D was also content playing ‘making bridges’ in a gully that ran away from the sea.
+Monkey was also content playing ‘making bridges’ in a gully that ran away from the sea.

 It was hard to leave this beautiful spot, but time was getting on, and Monkey insisted he needed an ice cream and with no facilities close by, we had to walk more briskly back to the visitor’s centre and the Seven Sisters Country Park Cafe – which had a lovely outside garden where we enjoyed tea and sweet treats.